Aster in Space

 Why Photonics?

 Within the ever-growing space industry, there is a possibility to switch over to photonic-based communication.
-With the ideal location of Eindhoven, where a lot of big Photonic companies are located in Brainport, student team Aster is located in between the best possible contributors to photonics in space.
-We aim to boost the photonics research to the next level to evolve the space industry even further.
+With the ideal location of Eindhoven, where a lot of big Photonic companies are located in Brainport, student team Aster is among the best possible contributors to photonics in space.
+We aim to boost photonics research to the next level to evolve the space industry even further.

 What technologies are going to be used?

-The 1U satellite is a small satellite of 10x10x10cm.
-With many different photonic components, it will be designed such that the abilities of the chips is tested thoroughly.
-Hence, the satellite will mostly consist of lots of separate measurement setups that will monitor the Photonic Integrated Circuits (PICs).
+The 3U satellite is a small satellite of 10x10x30cm.
+With many different photonic components, it will be designed such that the abilities of the chips and sensors are tested thoroughly.
+Hence, the satellite will mostly consist of lots of separate measurement setups that will monitor the Photonic Integrated Circuits (PICs) and photonic sensors.

 Does your satellite contribute to space debris?

-Since the CubeSat is very small it does not take up a lot of space, and it will be placed in low-orbit where it has limited time before it falls down to earth and evaporate in the atmosphere.
-The satellite will be in space for a maximum of 2 years.
+Since the CubeSat is very small it does not take up a lot of space, and it will be placed in low earth orbit (LEO) where it has limited time before it falls down to earth and burn up in the atmosphere.
+The satellite will be in space for 2 to 5 years.
 Therefore it will not have an effect on the growing problem of space debris.

 Student teams: Innovation Space of Eindhoven University of Technology